romeantic/UCF-VIRT-BO-FSF-PT-12-2021-U-B/README.md

 # fullstack-online

 Welcome to the Coding Online Boot Camp!
-This repository houses the Coding Online curriculum and is divided into two pillars:
+This repository houses the Coding Online curriculum and is divided into two pillars

 * Student-facing class content